pestsov-v/e-commerce-shop-on-node-js/README.md

 })
 ```

-## You can also change the fields "email" and "name" for your comfortable but this not necessarily.
+## You can also change the fields "Your email" and "Your name" for your comfortable but this not necessarily.
 ```
 const candidate = await User.findOne()
     if (!candidate) {
       const user = new User({
-        email: 'pestsov.js@mail.ru',
+        email: "Your address',
-        name: 'Vlad',
+        name: 'Your name',
         cart: {items: []}
       })
       await user.save()